Identify the proposal as a distinct genre of writing in academia

-Recognize the potential benefits of the genre in current field of study and in future careers and lives.
+Recognize the potential benefits of the genre in current field of study, in future career, and in life

-Learn the driving questions and principles that must be addressed in all proposals and prospectus.
+Learn the driving questions and principles that must be addressed in all proposals and prospectuses

 Introduction to Proposals